Security and Vulnerability Management Market Size

-Also, as organizations accelerate their digital transformation initiatives, they need to make changes to their core business applications quickly and without compromising security across on-premise, SDN, and cloud environments.
-This means IT and security teams must have overall visibility and granular control over their entire network infrastructure to manage this process.
+- Also, as organizations accelerate their digital transformation initiatives, they need to quickly make changes to their core business applications without compromising security across on-premise, SDN, and cloud environments.
+To manage this process, IT and security teams must be able to see the whole network infrastructure and have fine-grained control over it.

-According to the Center for Strategic and International Studies (CSIS) and McAfee, cybercrimes, which include damage and destruction of data, stolen money, lost property, intellectual property theft, and other areas, currently cost the world almost USD 600 billion each year, or 0.8% of global GDP.
+- As per the Center for Strategic and International Studies and McAfee, cybercrimes, which include damage and destruction of data, stolen money, lost property, theft of intellectual property, and other areas, currently cost the world almost USD 600 billion each year, or 0.8% of global GDP.
 Such factors are expected to increase the growth of security and vulnerability management software and services.

-With the advent of mobile devices and high-speed internet, the BYOD trend is increasingly becoming popular in workplaces.
+- BYOD trends have become more and more common in workplaces as a result of the advent of mobile devices and high-speed Internet.
 For example, according to Dell, about 60% of employees use a smartphone for work.
 Such trends are further increasing the market growth for user authentication.

-Due to the spread of COVID-19 pandemic, organizations of various sizes have taken initiatives to quickly set up remote working systems to enable employees to work from their homes to protect themselves from being infected.
-This means setting up remote connectivity systems and security apparatuses such as VPN – Virtual Private Networks – Citrix Virtual Desktops servers, Remote Desktop connections, file sharing, FTP servers, and several more.
+- In view of the COVID-19 pandemic, organizations of all sizes have undertaken initiatives for the quick establishment of remote working schemes to enable staff to work from their homes in order to prevent infection.
+This means setting up remote connectivity systems and security apparatuses such as VPNs (Virtual Private Networks), Citrix Virtual Desktop servers, remote desktop connections, file sharing, FTP servers, and several more.
 This presents some challenges as well as opportunities for the vendors.

 BFSI Segment is Expected to Hold the Major Market Share

-The BFSI sector is faced with several data breaches and cyber-attacks, owing to the large customer base that the industry serves.
-Data breaches result in increased corrective measures costs and loss of valuable customer information.
-For instance, in the recent past, Taiwan's Far Eastern International Bank incurred a loss of around 60 million by malware.
+- Given the high number of customers served by the BFSI sector, it has been subject to a series of data breaches and cyber-attacks.
+Data breaches result in increased costs for corrective measures and the loss of valuable customer information.
+For instance, in the recent past, Taiwan's Far Eastern International Bank incurred a loss of around USD 60 million due to malware.

 To understand key trends, Download Sample Report